-Make Employee Recognition a Year-Round Resolution for 2023
+Make Employee Recognition a Year-Round Resolution

-Of course, pay, benefits, and workplace flexibility remain the key expectations of employees.
-But it’s also critical to engage employees in other ways.
 It’s more important than ever to budget for recognition programs, spot incentives and less-tangible benefits.
 It’s time to ramp up the fun aspects in everything you do to recognize and reward employees.

 Recognition is Critical

-The single most important driver
+Recognition is the most important driver

 Great Place To Work-Certified company O.C.
 Tanner looked at employee engagement and found that 37% of their workforce considered personal employee recognition as the single most important driver of encouraging them to produce better work more often.